Database Model Usage (Laravel Style)

 }

-Tip: Since Eloquent models are also query builders, you should also read through all the methods available for Query Builders.
+Tip: Since Eloquent models are also query builders, you should also read about Query Builder for all available methods.
 You can use these methods in Eloquent queries.

 Additional Constraints

-The all method in Eloquent returns all results from the model.
-Since each Eloquent model also acts as a query builder, you can add query constraints and use the get method to retrieve the results:
+The all method of Eloquent will return all results from the model.
+Since each Eloquent model also acts as a query builder, you can add constraints and then use the get method to get the results:

 $users = app\model\User::where('name', 'like', '%tom')